 - Step 2: The screen should dim for a second.
 That means that you have taken a screenshot.

-- Step 3: To see the screenshot image, go to Pictures > Screenshots folder.
+- Step 3: To see the screenshot image, go to the Pictures > Screenshots folder.

-If you are using a Windows mobile version on a tablet or similar portable platform, you may press the Windows logo (either a physical button or on-screen button) and the volume down button on the side.
+If you use a Windows mobile version on a tablet or similar portable platform, you may press the Windows logo (either a physical button or on-screen button) and the volume down button on the side.
 You should see the sudden dimming of the screen.
-Find the image at the Pictures > Screenshots folder.
+Find the image in the Pictures > Screenshots folder.